couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

-[Couchbase Server will never delete entire items from disk unless a client explicitly deletes the item from the database or theexpiration](couchbase-manual-ready.html#couchbase-introduction-architecture-expiration) value for the item is reached.
+[Couchbase Server will never delete entire items from disk unless a client explicitly deletes the item from the database or theexpiration](#couchbase-introduction-architecture-expiration) value for the item is reached.
 The ejection mechanism removes an item from RAM, while keeping a copy of the key and metadata for that document in RAM and also keeping copy of that document on disk.
 For more information about document expiration and deletion, see [Couchbase Developer Guide, About Document Expiration](http://www.couchbase.com/docs/couchbase-devguide-2.0/about-ttl-values.html).

 <a id="couchbase-introduction-architecture-ejection-eviction"></a>